Temporal Routing in Static Networks: The Schedule Completion Problem: Introduction

-We begin our study with the $\TEDSC$ problem, where we provide an algorithm that solves $\TEDSC$ in polynomial time using a flow-based approach.
-We use a standard technique from temporal graphs, called \emph{static expansion}, where we expand the graph in time.
+We provide an algorithm that solves unconstrained $\TEDSC$ in polynomial time using a flow-based approach on the \emph{static expansion} of $\G(G, D)$.
+As $\G(G, D)$ is defined implicitly and can span exponentially many time steps compared to the encoded size of the input instance, we perform a \emph{gap-compression} when constructing the static expansion. \begin{result} $\TEDSC$ can be decided in polynomial time. \end{result}